 Over time in recent years, with the influx of Indian-owned businesses, the road has become known as 'Little India.'

 The recently restored St. Peter's Church, the newly developed Cheng Ho Cultural Space, Treasures Hotel and The Bendahari, all usher in a new era of old roots, new routes for Jalan Bendahara.

-Research excerpted from Malacca, Voices from the Street, by Lim Huck Chin and Fernando Jorge.
+From Malacca, Voices from the Street, by Lim Huck Chin and Fernando Jorge.